Will no-fault insurance pay for help around the house if I am so injured that I can't do household tasks?

 To qualify for no fault replacement services, the claimant is not required to be a full-time homemaker, nor does she/he need to show out-of-pocket expenditures.
 You can receive up to $200 per week for replacement services such as housecleaning, child care, yard work and snow removal, even if the homemaker was or is employed outside the home.
 The person completing these services does not need to be a licensed provider of services.
 Rather, the provider of replacement services can be your spouse, adult child, another family member or even a friend.
 [Minnesota Statutes 65B.44]

 This benefit does not kick in right away, however.
-This benefit is calculated as follows: There are no replacement benefits paid until eight days after the crash.
+This benefit is calculated as follows: There are no replacement benefits paid until eight days after the accident.
 The benefits start on day EIGHT.
 These benefits are subject to maximum compensation of $200 per week.

 How do I prove up the time spent on doing the activities that I can't do any longer and that I have had to hire someone else to perform?